 Of course, we love a good Hank story!

-Three weeks ago, maybe at our Monday coffee chat meeting, I met a woman sitting opposite me and we were chatting.
+Three weeks ago, maybe at one of our Monday coffee chats, I met a woman sitting opposite me and we were chatting.
 And she mentioned or I don't know how the subject got to Atlantic City.
 And she said, “Oh.
 I have a free room.
 Would you like to join me?”
 I said, “When should I pack?” [laughing].
 It was a nice connection through a woman who I really don't know.
 So, we texted back and forth, and we've become friends.

 We met once at the coffee meeting, texted, spoke on the phone to iron out the details of getting to Atlantic City and whatever.
 And it worked out beautifully.

 Yeah, I mean, I had little reservation about going with somebody that I didn't know very well.
 But I figured, it’s one night.
 You know, how bad could it be?
 And turns out I made a new friend.